Smartest Choice for Your Commercial Water Softener System

 Hard water is essentially water with a comparatively higher concentration of calcium carbonate.
 What differentiates hard water from soft water is the greater presence of dissolved calcium and magnesium minerals.
 Typically, the concentration of calcium carbonate in hard water ranges from 60 mg/L to over 180 mg/L. Here is an illustration of the distinct water hardness levels and their measurements.

 |Parts per million mg/L

 The calcium and magnesium minerals found in hard water are typically reactive and when they come into contact with chemical agents found in detergents or metallic plumbing, they react to form scum or scale.
 Water hardness is treated using water softener technologies like ion exchange which eliminate virtually all calcium and magnesium ions as well as 5-10ppm of iron.

-➣What are Commercial Water Softener Systems Made of?
+➣What are Commercial Water Softeners Made of?

 Typical commercial water softener systems are made up of three primary components, which operate as a cohesive unit to eradicate water hardness.
 These primary components are the mineral tank, the brine tank, and the control valve.